AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Methods

 We implemented a Retrieval-Augmented Generation (RAG) framework to enhance the contextual reasoning capabilities of the base LLM.
 The RAG architecture consists of two primary components: a retriever and a generator.
 The retriever is responsible for identifying relevant external documents from a domain-specific knowledge base $D$, while the generator synthesizes the retrieved content with the input prompt to produce a final response.
 Formally, given an input query $g$, the retriever selects a set of top-$k$ documents $\{d_1, d_2, \dots, d_k\} \in D$ using a dense vector similarity search based on cosine similarity:

-where $i = 1,2,\dots,k$, and $\phi(\cdot)$ denotes a BERT-based embedding function that maps queries and documents into a shared semantic vector space.
-We used FAISS for efficient approximate nearest neighbor search over the document embeddings.
-The generator then conditions on both the query and the retrieved documents to produce the output $y$:
+where $i = 1,2,\dots,k$, and $\phi(\cdot)$ denotes a BERT-based embedding function that maps queries and documents into a shared semantic vector space. { Specifically, the knowledge base D comprised three categories of documents: (1) WHO cancer pain management guidelines \cite{world1996cancer}, (2) NCCN Adult Cancer Pain clinical practice guidelines \cite{swarm2019adult}, and (3) institutional analgesic dosing protocols from the hospital.
+Each document was segmented using a fixed-size chunking strategy with a chunk size of 512 tokens and an overlap of 64 tokens.
+We used the text2vec-base-chinese model as the embedding function $\phi$(·), producing 768-dimensional vectors for both queries and document chunks.
+The FAISS index was built using an IVF (Inverted File Index) and PQ (Product Quantization) compression for efficient top-k (k=5) retrieval.
+All retrieved chunks were concatenated with the patient query as contextual input to the LLM. } The generator then conditions on both the query and the retrieved documents to produce the output $ y = \text{LLM} (q, d_1, d_2, \dots, d_k).$

 The knowledge base $D$ was constructed from curated clinical guidelines, pharmacological references, and institutional pain management protocols.
 The retrieval module indexed curated medical literature and dosing protocols, enabling the model to access relevant information during inference~\cite{swarm2019adult,caraceni2012use}.
 This approach was particularly effective in interpreting ambiguous or incomplete medication records and aligning predictions with established clinical standards.